-Who Should Focus on Foods That Prevent Stroke?
+Why Should We Care About Foods That Prevent Stroke?

-Here are the best foods for stroke prevention:
+Here are some of the best foods that help prevent stroke:

 Probiotics nurture your gut-brain axis, the pathway where your gut communicates with your brain.